 Formerly called Raspbian, Raspberry Pi OS is the official Raspberry Pi Foundation Linux distro for the Pi.
 After years of using source code from the Raspbian Project, Raspberry Pi OS split into two flavors: a 32-bit OS that still uses Raspbian source code, and a Debian ARM64-based 64-bit version.
 As the name suggests, Raspbian is a Debian-based operating system created for the Raspberry Pi.
 Raspbian employs the PIXEL desktop environment or Pi Improved Xwindows Environment Lightweight.
 It’s a variant of LXDE as well as the Openbox stacking window manager.
 Because Raspbian comes standard with pre-installed software including Chromium, Minecraft Pi, and Mathematica.
 Easy to install and engineered for the Raspberry Pi, Raspbian is a fantastic Raspberry Pi Linux OS.
 You can pick from Raspbian Stretch with Desktop and Raspbian Stretch Lite, a minimal Debian Stretch-based Raspbian image.

 While there are loads of Linux desktop operating systems, Ubuntu ranks as one of the most well-known.
 Blossoming into a household name, it’s available in several flavors.
 The Debian-based Ubuntu, in turn, spawned a series of Ubuntu derivatives ranging from Kodibuntu to Xubuntu and Lubuntu.
-For the Raspberry Pi 4, 3/3 B+, and Pi 2.
+Ubuntu server is available for the Raspberry Pi 4, 3/3 B+, and Pi 2.
 You'll find 32-bit and 64-bit images.
 While Ubuntu Server for the Raspberry Pi does lack a graphical user interface (GUI) at first boot, installing a desktop environment is a breeze.
 Alternatively, Ubuntu offers a desktop Linux OS for the RasPi.
 Ubuntu Core on the other hand targets Internet of Things (IoT) applications but differs from most Ubuntu releases in that it eschews

 apt-get software installation.
 Rather, it employs Snap installation.